 Mental Health LOS can fluctuate, particularly for older adults, depending on the numbers of discharges and the length of time a patient has been within the facility and is quite often skewed by one or two long stay patients and small numbers of discharged per month.
 We have therefore moved to report ALoS on a quarterly basis.
+It is difficult to predict when the standard will improve however consideration is being given to how Length of Stay could be measured more meaningfully.
+Longer length of stay could potentially have a negative financial impact due to the cost of inpatient bed days.
 Work continues as described below.

-- LOS is monitored within the performance scorecard at monthly Mental Health meetings and picked up with Senior Charge Nurses by exception. - There are no routine actions specific to this target but work is underway to ensure patients have EDD's on admission to Mental Health Wards (as appropriate). - Mental Health and Planning & Performance have worked on the reporting of ALoS for Mental Health wards to make it more meaningful and to enable the data to be cross checked against other key performance indicators (i.e. delayed discharges, ward occupancy etc) in the Clinical Board's Scorecard.
+- LOS is monitored within the performance scorecard at monthly Mental Health meetings and picked up with Senior Charge Nurses by exception; there are no routine actions specific to this target but work is underway to ensure patients have EDD's on admission to Mental Health Wards (as appropriate) - Work is ongoing with P&P for the 2017/18 scorecard to look at the recording of ALoS for mental health to make it more meaningful and to enable the data to be cross checked against other key performance indicators (i.e. delayed discharges, ward occupancy etc).